vol III chap 10 sect 3

 Level L3: in addition to what is done at level L2, new knowledge is generated and applied to solve problems as well as to anticipate and avoid them.

 The reported activities in those two Nobel Lectures constitute a LIGO chronology describing a timeline for publications of papers, reports, or proposals as well as for actions undertaken by individuals or institutions participating in the project.
 In what follows, for each Nobel Lecture, those activities are grouped together according to the four pedagogical principles characterizing a learning community: accessible knowledge, visible thought, mutual learning, and continuous learning.
-These selections are not unique, and it is possible that some activities could be grouped in more than one principle.
-When required, texts quoted from the Lectures are indicated in between quotes.
+These selections are not unique, and it is possible that some activities could be grouped on more than one principle.
+When required, texts quotes from the Lectures are indicated between quotation marks.

 RELATED TO ACCESSIBLE KNOWLEDGE.